It’s not always easy to tell at the beginning of a relationship if it will become abusive.

 Speak to HR

-There are policies now in place regarding Domestic Violence
+There are policies and laws now in place regarding your job when you are dealing with Domestic Violence

 At VOT we take your situation seriously.
 If you need someone to speak with, give us a call at Voices of Truth Center in Gardner